… is what the Doctor told me.

 “You need to go to the hospital,” she counseled.
 I scoffed at this.
 I was not going to pay for that.
 Costs for emergency room — after insurance — would kill me anyway, I argued.
 She was not happy.
 “We need to go now.”

 I should point out that I’m not an argumentative person, but she wouldn’t drop it.
 It’s not like I don’t value my well-being, but to go to the emergency room at 2 AM meant waking up the kids.
 And did I mention emergency room fees?
-Finally, I gave in told her if the numbers were still high in the morning, we’d go to a Walk-in Clinic after the kids got to school.
+Finally, I gave in told her if the numbers were still high in the morning, we’d go to a Walk In Clinic after the kids got to school.

-Later that morning, they were high.
+They were high.
 Higher.

 So we headed to the clinic.
 I mentally patted my back for avoiding the needless medical fees of the emergency room.
 They checked me in, took a blood pressure reading, and then it was ON.
 The look in the NP’s eye first indicated to me that something was seriously wrong.
 Before I could say “jump” I was manhandled, stripped topless and subjected to icy cold EKG pads.